ardagnir/athame/README.md

 Yes, and if you're fine with basic vi imitations designed by a bunch of Emacs users, feel free to use them. ...but for the crazy Vim fanatics who sacrifice goats to the modal gods, Athame gives you the full power of Vim.

-**This is alpha-quality software.
-It has bugs.
-Use at your own risk.**

 ##Requirements
-- Athame requires Vim (your version needs to have [+clientserver](#setting-up-vim-with-clientserver) support).
 - Athame works best in GNU/Linux.
 - Athame also works on OSX.

-- Athame requires an X display for communicating with Vim.
-(Your patched shell will still work without X, it just won't use Vim.)
+For vim-mode (Athame will act similarly to a normal shell if these are missing):
+ - Vim (your version needs to have [+clientserver](#setting-up-vim-with-clientserver) support)
- - You probably already have this if you use GNU/Linux
+ - X (For linux, you probably have this already.
+For OSX, install XQuartz)
- - You need to install XQuartz if you use OSX

-##Think Before you Begin
-Athame *probably* won't break your shell...
+##Will Athame break my shell?

-...but if it does, do you have a way to fix it that doesn't involve typing commands into the now-broken shell?
+Athame *probably* won't break your shell.
+If anything goes wrong, it *should* fail into normal shell behavior.
+If, for example, you haven't started X, Athame will give a warning and act like a normal shell until you do.

+...but there are no guarantees.
+You probably shouldn't install Athame on production systems.

 ##Download
 Clone this repo recursively: